ygjd/base-image/derivatives/linux-desktop/README.md

 Only a single user can connect to this interface at once.

-The `x264enc` encider is selected as the default for best compatibility, but you may change this to `nvh264enc` for best performance.
+The `x264enc` encoder is selected as the default for best compatibility, but you may change this to `nvh264enc` for best performance.

 A TURN server is included in the docker image, but if you would like to use your own TURN server, you can do so by specifying the `TURN_HOST`, `TURN_PORT`, `TURN_PROTOCOL`, `TURN_USERNAME` & `TURN_PASSWORD` environment variables.

 ### Guacamole VNC

 This is a simple VNC interface available in your web browser.

+VNC is transported by the Guacamole protocol and may be slightly faster than direct VNC.

-### VNC Direct
+### VNC

 you can use your preferred VNC client to connect on the port mapped to `INSTANCE_IP:5900`